 Filter Option Change Description -execute This option is new for policies.
 It replaces the -run option.
-See "Execute a List of Policies on a Pair" on page 43. -fileType This filter option was expanded to use the perceived types defined in the Dynamic File Services\DswFileTypes.cfg file in addition to the MIME and perceived types found in the server's Windows Registry.
-See "-fileType" on page 50. -groups This filter option is new for policy filters.
+See "Execute a List of Policies on a Pair" on page 52. -fileTypes This filter option was expanded to use the perceived types defined in the Dynamic File Services\DswFileTypes.cfg file in addition to the MIME and perceived types found in the server's Windows Registry.
+See "fileTypes [-fileContent]" on page 59. -groups This filter option is new for policy filters.
 It allows you to move files based on a group identity.
-See "-groups" on page 51. -run This filter option is replaced by the -execute option.
+See "-groups" on page 60. -run This filter option is replaced by the -execute option.
 It is still supported as an alias.
-See "Execute a List of Policies on a Pair" on page 43.
+See "Execute a List of Policies on a Pair" on page 52.

-2.1.4 Schedule Actions
+2.3.4 Schedule Actions

 Schedules are now managed separately from policies.
 For the command line, you can create a schedule for policies and retention reviews.
-See Section 3.10, "Schedule Actions," on page 55.
+See Section 3.10, "Schedule Actions," on page 65.